Auto parts executives indicted in U.S. on price-fixing charges

-Three executives from Hitachi Automotive Systems, a part of Hitachi Ltd (6501.T), were also charged with conspiring to fix prices of auto parts sold to five automakers.
+Three executives from Hitachi Automotive Systems, a part of Hitachi Ltd, were also charged with conspiring to fix prices of auto parts sold to five automakers.

 Representatives of the companies could not immediately be reached for comment.